Flourless Carrot Banana Pancakes – only four ingredients needed and takes about 10 minutes to make! Gluten Free + Dairy Free + Low FODMAP

 - Add the banana to a small mixing bowl mash with a fork until it's no longer lumpy.

-- Stir in the grated carrot, egg, oats and cinnamon and mix until combined.
+- Stir in the grated carrot, egg, oats, cinnamon and walnuts (if using) and mix until combined.

 - Warm a large non stick skillet on a medium high heat.
 Melt a little butter or oil if needed for your pan.
 Once the pan is hot ladle about 1/4 cup of the batter onto the pan.
 Use the back of a spoon to spread out the pancakes into the right shape and let cook for 2-3 minutes.
 Once the edges are cooked and golden and little bubbles form over the top of the uncooked side carefully flip over the pancakes.
 Cook for another 2-3 minutes on the other side under full cooked and then remove from the heat.